adamlwgriffiths/OMGL/README.rst

 Textures
 --------

-Textures can be created using raw data
+Textures can be created using raw data.

 ::